younghkb/project-notebook/laban-for-all.md

 * This book is less about the specific notation and more about the uses of Laban to understand how we move
 * Think it's useful from a understanding the use cases point of view--what efforts and directions people are likely to combine, etc.
 * This book actually does a really good job of covering the concepts without getting lost in details
+* I could definitely go in a lot deeper on effort than I'm currently going

 ### Core ideas
 * Kinesphere - personal bubble around a person extending as far as they can reach in any direction